 Figure 8 illustrates the extent to which broiler feed price increased in South Africa as a result of the drought in 2016 - which was the lowest rainfall recorded in a century.
-In 2017, South Africa harvested a good summer crop, but deliveries only start coming in towards the end of the first quarter, hence the first significant decline in feed prices was observed in April 2017.
-From there onwards, prices fell to pre 2015 levels, but annual on average, remained 2% higher in 2017 than in 2015.
+2017, SA harvested a summer crop, but deliveries only start coming in towards the end of the first quarter, hence the first significant decline in feed prices was observed in April 2017.
+From there onwards, prices fell to pre- 2015 annual levels, but on average, remained higher in 2017 than in 2015.